 Of course, you can’t escape federal taxes.
 But the low state taxes make a great difference to the amount of cash you have in your pocket after payday.

 The low sales tax is one of the reasons behind the generally low cost of living in Florida.

-Yes, this will vary depending on whether you’ve chosen to live in a Miami apartment or a St Pete’s suburb, but by and large, it’s a cheap place to live.
+Yes, this will vary depending on whether you’ve chosen to live in a Miami apartment, a West Palm beach home, or a St Pete’s suburb, but by and large, it’s a cheap place to live.
 And the wages are relatively good in most parts of the state too.

 The average annual income in Tampa, for example, is around $80,121.
 While monthly rent is just $1,344 and annual necessities cost $23,035.

 In the shops, and the restaurants, expect to find affordable food – and travel costs aren’t too bad either.

 It’s of such high quality, fresh from somewhere along the 8,436 miles of coastline bordering the state.
 The best thing about Florida in this respect is that on one side is the cold Atlantic, the other, the warmer Gulf of Mexico.